FAQ

 Salvage (branding)

-A vehicle is branded salvaged when:
+A vehicle is branded Salvage when:

-- Or the cost of repairing the vehicle for legal operation on public roads exceeded the fair market value it held prior to the vehicle being damaged
+• The cost of repairing the vehicle for legal operation on public roads exceeded the fair market value it held prior to the vehicle being damaged

 View Full Article